OpenTTD/website/_posts/2021-09-26-new-multiplayer-experience.md

 <!-- more -->

-After our release on Steam, you guys wrote a lot of positive reviews.
+After our release on Steam, we got a lot of positive reviews.
 Over 95% of them are positive!
 I cannot express how happy that makes me: so many of you still enjoy the game, and this number alone makes it worth continuing to work on OpenTTD.